aifinlab/Spider-Sense/README.md

 1. **Attack**: The tool return content is poisoned with injected code `import fake_module` to induce unauthorized execution.
 2. **Detection**: The agent's IRS activates the sensing indicator `<|sanitize_observation|>`.
-3. **HAC Screening**: The content is routed to the inspector.
+3. **HAS Screening**: The content is routed to the inspector.
 It is identified as contextually unjustified.
 4. **Response**: The agent autonomously terminates execution, intercepting the attack.

 ---